-So we close out March looking we are looking forward to moving back to the coach (home), and are making multiple trips back and forth from the house to move items.
-Also looking forward to another year as the managers at LHR, and starting to realize that there may be an end to this pandemic in sight, and a resumption of our nomad lifestyle.
+So we close out the month of March we are looking forward to moving back to the coach (home), and are making multiple trips back and forth from the house to move items.
+Also looking forward to another year as the managers at LHR, and starting to realize that there may be an end to this damn pandemic in sight, and a resumption of our nomad lifestyle.
 We have already started to plan our fall travel, as well as looking for work camping positions in Canadian western provinces for summer 2022.
 Yes it will be with heavy hearts and a little regret that we say goodbye Lake Huron Resort that has been our summer home for a number of years.

 March 2020: Well the first of the March found us still in Las Vegas at Arizona Charlie’s RV park and making day trips out to attractions in the area such as “Valley of Fire”, “Red Rock Canyon,” and “Clark County Conservation Area.”
 We even were able to hookup with Dan and Kathy from LHR for cocktails in Vegas one afternoon before heading back south into the Arizona desert for a week long stay at Plomosa Road BLM to watch the desert starting to green up for this years desert bloom.